-The study found a clear connection between job responsibilities and awareness: employees whose roles included sustainability tasks were much more likely to understand rebound effects, with only 4% reporting no familiarity compared to 60% among those without sustainability responsibilities.
-However, even workers in sustainability-focused positions showed knowledge gaps, suggesting there's room for improvement in educating all employees about how efficiency gains can sometimes backfire and lead to unintended environmental consequences.
+The study found a clear connection between job responsibilities and awareness: Employees whose roles included sustainability tasks were much more likely to understand rebound effects, with only 4% reporting no familiarity compared to 60% among those without sustainability responsibilities.
+However, even workers in sustainability-focused positions showed knowledge gaps, suggesting there's room for improvement in educating all employees about how efficiency gains can sometimes lead to unintended environmental consequences.

 CMCC’s research, "From (Micro-)Circularity to (Macro-)Mitigation", conducted under the CircEUlar project, identifies key pathways through which circular business practices systematically influence resource use at the broader societal level.
 These pathways offer valuable insight into the broader impacts of circular models, though they are not exhaustive and do not capture all rebound effects.